Genetics Population Genetics Genetic Epidemiology Biostatistics Evolution Homepage

 Binary operation: An operation that is performed on just two elements of a set at a time.

-Brownian motion: See an article (by Lee & Hoon) and an animation.
+Brownian motion: See an article (by Lee & Hoon) and an animation and a second one..

 Butterfly effect: In a system when a small change results in an unpredictable and disproportionate disturbance, the effect causing this is called a butterfly effect.